caikit/website/docs/architecture_layers.md

 ### HTTP Server

-For those that prefer REST/HTTP to `grpc`, `caikit` also exposes an HTTP server that can server the same functionality as the `grpc` server in the `caikit.runtime.http_server` module.
+For those that prefer REST/HTTP to `grpc`, `caikit` also supports an HTTP server in the `caikit.runtime.http_server` module.
+The endpoints mirror* the RPCs from the `grpc` server with some modified structure to match common REST API practices.

+*NOTE: Currently, the `http_server` does not support the training management service

 ```py
 from caikit.core import DataObjectBase, ModuleBase, TaskBase, dataobject, module, task